 “People should seek legal advice,” according to Rosemary Shahan, president of Consumers for Auto Reliability and Safety.
 Just make sure the attorney you hire is experienced and trustworthy.
 If you win the case, you won’t have to pay your attorney fees if he or she sues under the Magnuson-Moss Warranty Act.

 Start building your case as early as possible

 If you are having problems with a car you have recently purchased, start building your case.
 Keep all your auto repair receipts and record every service done to your car.
 In the meantime, let your dealer know about any recurring problems with your car.
-The sooner you take action the easier it will be to get your money back.
-Or you can get a new car of the same value.
+The sooner you take action the easier it will be to get your money back, even if partially.
 Make sure to obtain a copy of any Warranty Repair Orders.
 Also, make sure the repair order supports your complaint for buying a lemon.

 This information may seem unimportant and useless now.
 But the time might come when you will need to prove that the problem with your car started before the warranty expiration date.

 If you are on a hunt for a new car, we wish you good luck!
 And, hopefully, you won’t have to deal with a lemon.
 Do not hesitate to drop us a line and share your car buying experiences stories.